 If you’re an expat, your choices for car insurance are very limited.
 Most companies will quote you a very high price if you don’t have a local driving license or haven’t had one for long.
 We’re talking hundreds of dollars per month!
-Obviously, that’s crazy.
+That’s crazy.

-Since Geico’s process is online-based, there is no customer service number to call.
-Usually, I am comfortable taking care of everything independently; however, considering I have never bought car insurance in this country before, a few questions came up.
-In these types of situations where reliable answers are needed quickly and accurately, it would be nice to talk to somebody instead of trying to search for answers myself.
+Since Geico’s process is online based, there is no customer service number to call.
+Usually, I am comfortable taking care of everything independently; however, considering I have never bought car insurance in this country, a few questions came up.
+In situations where reliable answers are needed quickly and accurately, it would be nice to talk to somebody instead of trying to search for answers myself.

-If you have both auto and renter insurance with the same company, they will offer you a discount.
-So if you are using two different companies for your insurance, it may be beneficial to cancel one of the policies, get a refund, and then sign up with the other company.
+If you have auto and renter insurance with the same company, they will offer you a discount.
+So if you are using two companies for your insurance, it may be beneficial to cancel one of the policies, get a refund, and sign up with the other company.

 Pay attention to sales tax

 Before you buy a car, think about sales tax.
-It can be significantly different depending on the county, city, and state.
+Depending on the county, city, and state, it can be significantly different.
 With low-value items, it might not make much of a difference.
-But with an item that costs $30k or $60k one percent could mean saving $300 or even $600 by choosing a dealership that’s not too close to where you live.
+But with an item that costs $30k or $60k, one percent could mean saving $300 or even $600 by choosing a dealership that’s not too close to where you live.